Ambootia: Tea

 Ambootia, is one of the most well known tea estates in Darjeeling.
 It was amongst the first tea estates established by the British tea planters in the 1850s and is the second largest Darjeeling Tea producer in India.
 The Darjeeling Tea Company of England established Ambootia Tea Garden in 1861 and was taken over by Indian entrepreneurs in 1954 after India attained independence in 1947.
 When the Bansal Tea Group took over the garden in 1987, it had already been declared a sick unit.

-“It has developed into a well-integrated, self sustaining, ecologically balanced and economically viable tea garden in the recent years.”
+"It has developed into a well-integrated, self sustaining, ecologically balanced and economically viable tea garden in the recent years."

-Ambootia Group now has 15 tea estates within its portfolio of which 12 estates are in Darjeeling and two each in Assam and Dooars.
-"Over the past 12 years, Ambootia – or the Darjeeling Organic Tea Estates Private Ltd – has acquired 12 of the 87 Darjeeling plantations and has become internationally renowned for its high-quality teas".
+Ambootia Group had 15 tea estates within its portfolio of which 12 estates are in Darjeeling and two each in Assam and Dooars.
+"Over the years, Ambootia – or the Darjeeling Organic Tea Estates Private Ltd – had acquired 12 of the 87 Darjeeling plantations and was internationally renowned for its high-quality teas".

+In late 2022, due to a long going financial distress at Darjeeling Organic Tea Estates Pvt.
+Ltd., Ambootia along with 5 other gardens were handed over to Mr. Sushil Kumar Agarwal of Lemongrass Organic Tea Estates Pvt.
+Ltd. (LOTEPL), a Joint Venture between MLA Group and KK Group.
+With this acquisition, the Sushil Kumar Agarwal led LOTEPL manages 9 Tea Estates in Darjeeling region.
+LOTEPL is now becoming one of the most sought after company globally for Darjeeling Tea.

 Ambootia Tea Garden has a total area of 790.64 ha, tea is cultivated in 350.48 ha.
 The garden has a fully operational and well maintained tea factory.
 In 1992, it transitioned to 100% certified organic and bio-dynamic production and in 1994, Ambootia was Fair Trade certified.

 It employs around 800 workers (both permanent and casual) and 84 staff.
-“Wheat, rice and kerosene are provided to the labourers at subsidised rates.
-Coal or firewood, slippers and umbrella are given to the workers annually.”
+"Wheat, rice and kerosene are provided to the labourers at subsidised rates.
+Coal or firewood, slippers and umbrella are given to the workers annually."
 The garden provides quarters to workers and staff.
 There are 4 creches for looking after the children of female employees.
 Four primary schools are run by the Gorkha Hill council and 3 by the West Bengal government.
 There is a garden hospital with 8 beds and a visiting doctor.
 Workers and their families are entitled to free treatment at the garden hospital.

-DOTEPL group
+LOTEPL group

-The gardens of the Darjeeling Organic Tea Estates Private Ltd. are: Ambootia, Changtong, Happy Valley, Monteviot, Moondakotee, Mullootar, Nagri, Noorbong, Sepoydhurah (Chamling), Sivitar, Rangmook Ceder, Rangaroon, Pandam and Aloobari.
+The gardens of the Lemongrass Organic Tea Estates Private Ltd. are: Ambootia, Chongtong, Happy Valley, Monteviot, Moondakotee, Mullootar, Nagri (Mangarjung), Sepoydhoorah (Chamling) and Sivitar.